SandeepAswathnarayana/self-driving-car-engineer-nd/CarND-Behavioral-Cloning-P3/README.md

 The cropped and normalized version of the output video (.mp4) in 'Autonomous mode' is as shown below:
 ![run1.mp4](https://github.com/SandeepAswathnarayana/self-driving-car-engineer-nd/blob/master/CarND-Behavioral-Cloning-P3/results/run1.gif)

 All the necessary log files of the trained images while driving the  car in the 'Training mode' can be found under the folder 'run1'

+## Further Work
+Although the results fared well for the context of the challenge, further work would need to be done to get a model to perform on the road.
+Over-correction and feedback loops are likely to occur and can potentially be helped by providing examples of course correction in the training data.
+In real-world performance, speed of a forward pass plays a major role, which could be mitigated by optimizing the pre-processing and using fewer parameters.
+Given more time, training two-stream models with a stack of optical flow images would have performed better.
+Using better algorithms for optical flow, including deep learning models, may have generated better results.
+Jointly training the optical flow and LSTM components would also be something to explore.

+I was initially hesitant when the challenges were announced, since problems in autonomous driving seem tremendous in scope and depth.
+Breaking it down into these smaller challenges and providing lots of support and resources made working on this project a lot of fun.
+Looking forward to learning more, and can’t wait to see future progress on the car!